NullCGT/SpliceHack/README.md

 This rewrite is an effort to improve both the code and the gameplay of SpliceHack, so that it is more enjoyable and easier to maintain.

+## Collborators and Acknowledgements

+SpliceHack's development is currently being driven by the following individuals.

+- AntiGulp (Admin)
+- SpicyCebollaFlump

+Special thanks go out to qt, K2, aosdict for being frequent contributors to and influences on the code, and K2 for hosting it publicly.
+Credit to the vanilla dev team and all unnamed contributors to vanilla NetHack as well, without whom none of this would exist.

+SpliceHack is largely derived from NetHack 3.7 and SLASH'EM, but pulls features from numerous other NetHack variants.
+A more comprehensive list of sources can be found in the [sources file](sources.txt).

 ## Disclaimer

 SpliceHack follows the conditions put forth in the license provided by the